 The South East LA Movement Building Tour | 9:00 am to 1:00 pm

-The South East LA Movement Building Tour will take you behind the scenes of worker cooperatives on the rise in Los Angeles.
+The South East LA Movement Building tour will take you behind the scenes of worker co-ops on the rise in Los Angeles.
 You’ll learn more about:

-- The LA COOP, a hub of four growing worker cooperative businesses that are pooling resources, including Collective Avenue Coffee, a worker-owned Coffee shop in Lynwood focused on providing teens and young adults a space to enjoy quality coffee and express themselves through music, art, and civic engagement.
+- Collective Avenue Coffee, a worker-Owned Coffee shop in Lynwood focused on providing teens and young adults a space to enjoy quality coffee and express themselves through music, art, and civic engagement;

-- The Solidarity Research Center, a worker self-directed nonprofit that develops solidarity economies using data science, story-based strategy, and action research.
+- and a presentation from the Solidarity Research Center, a worker self-directed nonprofit that develops solidarity economies using data science, story-based strategy, and action research.

 The East LA Movement Building Tour | 1:00 pm to 5:00 pm

-The East LA Movement Building Tour will build our collective spirit of solidarity as we visit centers of community development that are partners in the future of worker cooperatives in in Los Angeles:
+The East LA Solidarity Tour will build our collective spirit of solidarity as we visit centers of community development that are partners in the future of worker co-ops in in Los Angeles, including:

-- The East LA Community Corporation (ELACC) which advocates for economic and social justice in Boyle Heights and East Los Angeles by building grassroots leadership, developing affordable housing and neighborhood assets, and providing access to economic development opportunities for low and moderate income families, including the (opening soon!)
+- A presentation from the East LA Community Corporation (ELACC) which advocates for economic and social justice in Boyle Heights and East Los Angeles by building grassroots leadership, developing affordable housing and neighborhood assets, and providing access to economic development opportunities for low and moderate income families, including the (opening soon!)
 COOPERA food worker cooperative

 - The satellite location of Modern Times Brewery, an employee-owned business made up of brewers, coffee roasters, and culinary wizards.